5 Best Practices to Train Vet Techs

 5. Help them earn a vet tech degree.

-While earning a vet tech degree, technicians learn fundamentals underpinning the skills they use everyday.
+While earning a vet tech degree, technicians learn fundamentals underpinning the skills they use every day.
 While techniques may vary, fundamentals are core principles that apply across all practices.

 Take, for example, total sterility.
 This fundamental concept can be applied in different ways across your practice.
 It might inform scrub procedures or dictate who is allowed in the surgical suite.
 Ultimately, the way different practices apply fundamentals may vary, but the concept of avoiding sepsis never changes.
 A vet tech degree program teaches fundamentals so veterinary technicians can make informed decisions about day-to-day care.